Gluten free apple crisp makes a delicious dessert that’s perfect for Fall, the holidays and special occasions.

 Gluten Free Apple Crisp

 This recipe is gluten free, dairy free, soy free, and peanut free.
-It makes three mini pies, so multiply the recipe as needed.
+It makes one 9 inch pie.

 Apple Crisp Filling Ingredients:

 - 1/4 cup brown sugar

 - 1/2 tsp cinnamon